 There are various recommendations regarding how much fluid we should take on every day but it’s agreed that between 50-75% of people in the Western world suffer from dehydration.
 By using a daily drinking bottle, you can ensure you always consume a measured amount as a minimum and increase the amount you currently drink.

 Life in the modern world has become easier in many different ways.
 There is a danger that this increased ease will lull us into a less healthy lifestyle.
 Convenience food and ready-meals have become a regular staple in many diets.
 But while they have improved in quality over recent years, they still contain high levels of salt, sugar and saturated fats.

 Swapping processed food with home-cooked food is more involving, however, it provides a better source of nutrition and can save you money.
 Most importantly, it puts you back in control of what you’re eating.

 Not all things designed for convenience are detrimental to healthy living.
 Juicing has become an increasingly modern trend which provides a great source of nutrition in a quick and easy form.

 Because there’s a wide range of food types that can be juiced, there are recipes that cater to all dietary needs from allergies to illnesses such as diabetes.
 While juicing should not form a basis for a healthy diet, it can greatly embellish a healthy lifestyle in many different ways.

 The biggest problem with almost all dietary changes is that they are too extreme in their ambition.
 Minor tweaks and habit-forming additions to your routine offer more viable long-term results than attempting to overhaul your lifestyle.

 What can be even more beneficial is having someone take the journey with you.
-Not only does this give you a support network, it can improve the lives of the people around you too.
+Not only does this give you a support network, but it can also improve the lives of the people around you too.

 Breakfast In a Hurry

-Oatmeal Raisin Breakfast Cookies: Dairy Free and Gluten Free
+Oatmeal Raisin Breakfast Cookies: Dairy Free and Gluten-Free

 Why Is Breakfast The Most Important Meal Of The Day